rabab157/weather-app/README.md

 - Search weather by city name
 - Display current temperature, humidity, and weather conditions
 - Show weather forecast for *today and the next two days*
-- Responsive design for desktop and mobile
+- Responsive design for desktop and mobile using *Bootstrap*
 - Uses *Vanilla JS* for DOM manipulation and API calls

 ---